Preparing for Your Day Surgery Procedure

 Before your procedure, your doctor may ask you to complete laboratory testing, which may include blood tests.
 You can do so by calling NYU Langone’s Center for Preadmission Testing at 212-263-5985.
 These tests should be performed at least 7 to 10 days—but no more than 30 days—before your surgery date.

 Preoperative Telephone Conference

-Two business days before your scheduled surgery date, a member of our nursing staff calls you to help you prepare for surgery and recovery.
+One business day before your scheduled surgery date, a member of our nursing staff calls you to help you prepare for surgery and recovery.
 We also discuss who will accompany you home after surgery.

-If you have not received a call from a nurse by one business day before your procedure, please contact us at 212-263-7213.
+If you have not received a call from a nurse by one business day before your procedure, please contact your surgeon’s office.